FellyJish/Langtons-Ant/README.md

 # Langtons-Ant

+A C++ implementation of Langton's Ant using the SFML graphics library.

-Langton's Ant is a cellular automaton in which an ant moves through a grid, turning tiles on and off based on a set of rules.
+Langton's Ant is a cellular automaton in which an ant moves through an orthogonal grid.
+The grid consists of cells which are either alive or dead.

-On a living tile the ant turns 90 degrees to the right, turns the tile off and moves forward.
+On a **living** tile, the ant turns 90 degrees to the right, turns the tile off and moves forward.
-On a dead tile the ant turns 90 degrees to the left, turns the tile on and moves forward.
+On a **dead** tile the ant turns 90 degrees to the left, turns the tile on and moves forward.

-As I'd recently made Conway's Game of Life, I decided to modify the grid code for Langton's Ant.
-I've now added in a variable amount of ants, and screen wrapping!

-TODO: Proper input validation
+After about 11000 iterations, a single ant will fall into a pattern, creating a "highway" in one direction.

+Enjoy!